laravel/vapor-docs/1.0/introduction.md

 On the permissions management screen, you may grant full administrator access to the IAM user by selecting the "Attach existing policies directly" option and "AdministratorAccess" policy.
 Once the policy has been attached, you may click "Next".

-If you would prefer not to provide full administrator access to Vapor you may, instead, create a custom policy.
-To do so, select "Policies" from the IAM service within the AWS console followed by "Create policy".
-Choose the JSON option and add the required permissions.
-Below is an example template you may use which provides permissions for all of the services required by Vapor.

-You may now attach this policy to the IAM user.
+Or, if you would prefer to not provide administrator access to Vapor, you may instead create a custom permission policy with the specific permissions needed by Vapor.
+To do so, select "Policies" from the IAM service within the AWS console, followed by "Create policy".
+Choose the JSON option and provide the permission definition below.
+Once the policy has been defined, you may attach the policy to your new IAM user:

 ```json
 {